 - How do you plan to get good at it?

 These might seem like simple enough questions to answer; however, we find many organizations think how is about choosing to use design thinking, agile or lean startup.
-How is more about how you will creatively think through the inevitable problems that come will come up – particularly the ones that come with trying to change things everyone else in the organization wants to stay the same.
+How is more about how you will creatively think through the inevitable problems that will come up – particularly the ones that come with trying to change things everyone else in the organization wants to stay the same.

 Innovation is a matter of time